elbaro/pyplotters/README.md

 ```

-## Roadmap for 0.1.x
+## Roadmap for 0.1.x - Painting API (Canvas/Chart)
-Currently only numeric scalars are supported.
+Canvas defines a fixed drawing area and Chart draws primitives on it.
+All drawing APIs are imperative.

 - [x] Draw x, y axis and grid by default
 - [x] Accept a Python list as an argument